HomeDev GuideAPI Reference

 Describes virtual roles, which are an extension of the role concept.

 Optimizely Content Management System (CMS) uses an extension of the Role concept called Virtual Roles.
-These are roles where the membership criteria is determined at runtime.
-In other words, the virtual role membership is not stored in the database, but depends on programmatic criteria that can vary with each request.
+These are roles where the membership criteria are determined at runtime.
+In other words, the virtual role membership is not stored in the database but depends on programmatic criteria that can vary with each request.

 You can add virtual roles to claims by SupportsClaims.
-By default, the SupportsClaims property sets whether a claim is added to the current principal for the virtual role in which a user is member.
+By default, the SupportsClaims property sets whether a claim is added to the current principal for the virtual role a user is a member.

-If SupportsClaims="false" on the virtual role then virtual roles are only evaluated when you check access rights based on ACLs in CMS.
+If SupportsClaims="false" on the virtual role, virtual roles are only evaluated when you check access rights based on ACLs in CMS.
 Any principal.IsInRole calls for a virtual role returns false.

 The following virtual roles are delivered with CMS: